-According to the law, Pelosi has to report her stock trades.
-Her portfolio includes stocks like Apple, Amazon, Nvidia, Alphabet, Microsoft, and Slack.
+According to the law, Pelosi has to report her and her family's stock trades within 45 days.
 A lot of her trades have been in options, which are a leveraged play on the underlying stock.

 Many of the people against Pelosi have been comparing her with Buffett and Nostradamus.
 There's a pun intended here and many people think that she has been misusing her position to make these trades.
 Pelosi has maintained that she has been reporting all of her trades.

 It can't be denied that most lawmakers, especially high-ranking ones like Pelosi, are privy to a lot of information that at least retail traders aren't aware of.
 There could also be instances of conflict of interest.
-For example, Pelosi has a lot of Big Tech companies in her portfolio that have been facing the heat from lawmakers due to their alleged monopolies.
+For example, Pelosi has a lot of big tech companies in her portfolio.